evegyzbirun/Roboger-s-Neighborhood/README.md

 Describe: inputArray.forEach(function (element){})

+//Test: if a number includes a 1 it should retun beep

+// test if an number includes a 1 and a 2 it should return whatever
 Test: "It should return an array of numbers and some of them replaced with words from let words = ["Beep!", "Boop!", "Won't you be my neighbor?"];"
 Code: return inputArray;
 Expected Output:[0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5]